chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 change from `@app.get("/items")` to `@app.get("/items",response_model=list[Item] )`, and also `#@app.get("/items/{item_id}")` to `@app.get("/items/{item_id}", response_model=Item)`

-This is comparison between adding response_Model:
+This is a comparison between adding response_Model:
 ![missing_None_responsemodel](https://raw.githubusercontent.com/chenchih/TechNote/main/PythonNote/Project_Youtube/Create_FastApi/img/response_model.PNG)

-#### 3.4.2  Case2  Example: account passowrd
+#### 3.4.2 Case2  Example: account password

-In this example it's commonly use with an account which don't want to display the password.
-This example I refer this youtube video which is easy to understand:
+In this example, it's commonly used with an account which doesn't want to display the password.
+For this example I refer to this youtube video which is easy to understand:
 > reference example: https://www.youtube.com/watch?v=YGrOBwDgD0U&t=313s

 ##### Password hidden

-Please reference full code:`useraccount.py`, Below is the fastapi code:
+Please reference the full code:`useraccount.py`, Below is the fastapi code:

 ```
-#skip the import libary
+#skip the import library
 ......
 class RegIn(BaseModel):
     username: str
     password: str
     email: str
-#hidden not showen password
+#hidden not shown password
 class Regout(BaseModel):
     username: str
     email: str